 Gilsonite should be realized that there are various classes with respect to melting points.
-The lower the melting point, the faster the Gilsonite will dissolve in a solvent therefore or soften under conditions of heat.
-Therefore, the use of Gilsonite in an oil & gas well–cementing composition affords an opportunity to select a class of that material which best serves the particular purpose.
-The heat softening characteristic of Gilsonite becomes of particular importance in instances of relatively high bottom whole temperatures, where there is a tendency for the Gilsonite to soften and diffuse into the surrounding cement.
+The lower the melting point, the faster the Gilsonite will dissolve in a solvent, therefore or soften under conditions of heat.
+Therefore, the use of Gilsonite in a gas & oil well–cementing composition affords an opportunity.
+It selects a class of that material which best serves the particular purpose.
+The heat softening characteristic of Gilsonite becomes of particular importance.
+In instances of relatively high bottom whole temperatures, where there is a tendency for the Gilsonite to soften and diffuse into the surrounding cement.

 With the blending of Gilsonite with other drilling mud additives increase performance in cementing and drilling fluids in a way no other single additive can.
 Gilsonite, the recognized industry standard for filtration control, is equally effective at controlling lost circulation and improving wellbore stability.

-- Natural Bitumen helps in preventing annular gas flow, isolation of hydrocarbon formations, mud removal density control, and compressive strength.
+• Natural Bitumen helps in preventing annular gas flow, isolation of hydrocarbon formations.
+To remove mud density control, and compressive strength.

 Benefits of natural bitumen in cementing:

-Particle size of cementing additive in oil and gas:
+Particle size of cementing additive in gas and oil:

-Particle size and particle size distribution of the Gilsonite determine the strength and porosity–permeability characteristics of the set cement for any given mix ratio.
-Where maximum strength is desirable, coarse natural asphalt where lightest weight and lowest porosity permeability are important and strength is to be sacrificed or is of little importance, an aggregate of –50 mesh or finer may be used.
+Particle size and particle size distribution of the Gilsonite.
+It determins the strength and porosity–permeability characteristics of the set cement for any given mix ratio.
+Where maximum strength is desirable, coarse natural asphalt.
+Where lightest weight and lowest porosity permeability are important.
+To strength is to be sacrificed or is of little importance, an aggregate of –50 mesh or finer may be used.

-Application of Gilsonite in Oil & Gas–Gilsonite drilling fluid as fluid loss control additives, shale inhibitor, filtration:
+Application of Gilsonite in Gas & Oil–Gilsonite drilling fluid as fluid loss control additives, shale inhibitor, filtration:

 The physical shape of Gilsonite and coal is same but the specification and analyze is quite a difference.
 The main differences are in softening point and solubility also ash content.
-Gilsonite in powder or lump form is hydrocarbon with softening point between 150 ºC (302 ºF) to 250 °C (482 ºF) and coal is carbon with high softening point starting from 300 °C (572 ºF).
+Gilsonite in powder or lump form is hydrocarbon with softening point between 150 ºC (302 ºF) to 250 °C (482 ºF).
+Also, coal is carbon with high softening point starting from 300 °C (572 ºF).

 Benefits of natural bitumen in drilling fluids: